qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 * Click the :guilabel:`Add rule` button: |mActionSignPlus|.
 * A new dialog then appears.
 * Click the ellipsis :guilabel:`...` button next to the :guilabel:`Filter` text area.
-* Using the query builder that appears, enter the criterion :kbd:`AREA >= 0.00085`, click :guilabel:`Ok` and choose a dark color for it:
+* Using the query builder that appears, enter the criterion :kbd:`"landuse" = 'residential' AND "name" != 'Swellendam'` , click :guilabel:`Ok` and choose a pale blue-grey for it and remove the border:

 .. image:: /static/training_manual/classification/query_builder_example.png
    :align: center